 Notes and Comments

 These circumstances were a perfect example of the fact development challenges asbestos plaintiffs and their lawyers face.
 These plaintiffs’ lawyers were trying to establish exactly what occurred in a 4-month window of time nearly 50 years back.
-It is impressive that the plaintiff’s lawyers were able to document as many facts as they did regarding the contractors who built Loch Raven High School.
+It is impressive that the plaintiff’s lawyers could document as many facts as they did regarding the contractors who built Loch Raven High School.
 That takes some hustle.

 The Court’s ruling makes practical sense in these cases.
 Requiring plaintiffs to present documented proof of every single detail from decades back would be an unreasonably high burden.
 If a plaintiff can present enough circumstantial evidence, juries should be allowed to make reasonable assumptions about what happened years back.